wadahiro/struts-spring-example/README.md

 How to use
 ---------------------
-1. Run 'gradlew eclipse' and import to Eclipse.
+1. Run 'gradlew eclipse' and import to Eclipse as project.
 2. You can execute this application by run 'gradlew jettyRun'.